 Thinking about a career as a circus performer?

 A few youth circuses are fully integrated, including Extraordinary Bodies Young Artists, National Youth Circus and Circus Eruption.
 Circomedia and National Centre for Circus Arts are committed to making their FE and HE training inclusive.
 Contact them to discuss opportunities.
 Tell your local youth circus or community training space how they can make it easier for you to work with them.
 Find out their access policy.
 They will make reasonable adjustments to your needs.

-One aim of the Extraordinary Bodies panel of experts is to provide training for circus trainers so more youth circuses have the capacity and skill needed to become inclusive.
+One aim of the Extraordinary Bodies’ panel of experts is to provide training for circus trainers so that more youth circuses have the capacity and skill required to become inclusive.
 Click on the box below to access our free circus toolkit.
 For information on best practice in inclusive training please contact us.
 For more information on teacher training, contact National Centre for Circus Arts or Circus Works.

 Not sure about language use when talking about D/deaf and disabled people?

 Check out our Extraordinary Bodies Language Guide.